-It is not recommended that you fly for at least 6 weeks after your operation because of an increased risk of blood clots developing in your legs.
+It is not recommended that you fly for at least six weeks after your operation because of an increased risk of blood clots developing in your legs.

 If you are flying within a few months of your operation then it is advisable to wear your protective stockings.

 If travelling abroad, you should let your travel agent or insurance company know that you have had major surgery as this may alter the travel insurance you will need.
+It is also helpful to obtain an Ostomy Travel Certificate.